SLINGhub/lancer/README.md

 <!-- badges: end -->

-R package used to validate if a quality control sample dilution curve is linear or has signal suppression.
+R package used to validate if a quality control sample dilution curve is linear or has signal suppression by statistical analysis and plots.

 ## Installation